1000hz/sudoku/README.md

 ### View the app: https://1000hz.github.io/sudoku

 This project was a pre-interview screening test I completed for a major tech company in San Francisco.
-The requirements were to build a Sudoku in a week with the following features:
+The requirements were to build a Sudoku app in a week with the following features:
 * Looks appealing
 * Mobile-friendly
 * Cross-browser support (Chrome/FF/IE10)